The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 $$Md5(123456cDEFs8XdM) = 764d5a40514056152b58411008b5b609$$

-This will be stored in the database, the hacker which dumps the database will not have access to the salt as it is part of the encryption and decryption system which is isolated from the database itself.
+This will be stored in the database, the hacker which dumps the database will not have access to the salt as it is part of the hashing system which is isolated from the database itself.

 ```bash
 ┌──(kali㉿kali)-[~]